LiamOsler/mysql-node-REST/README.md

 #### Repl.it
 For ease of access, I have deployed the application on the online IDE/deployment platform Repl.it.
 You can view the application [here](https://postgres-express-rest.liamo2.repl.co/) and you can view the IDE with the code [here](https://replit.com/@LiamO2/postgres-express-REST).
 Note, if the application is not dormant, it may take a second to start running.

-##### Deployment Pipeline:
-When a commit is pushed to the main branch, the application is automatically deployed to Repl.it.
-The most recent version of the application can be viewed [here]().

 # References
 ## Blogs, tutorials and videos: